 It is very rare to see a split ring to attach the hook on a spinner but it is valuable for two reasons.
 First, it allows you to change the hook if it gets bent, broken or dull.
 Second, it acts like a universal joint and greatly reduces the chance that a twisting trout can get leverage to twist the hook out.

 The Smith Niakis comes in more weights and colors than I could possibly stock.
-I'll start with the gold spinner in the 3 gram weight (just over 1/10 oz).
-The 3g Niakis comes with a size 1 swing blade and a size 8 Gamakatsu hook.
+I'll start with the a few spinners in the 3 gram weight (just over 1/10 oz).
+The 3g Niakis comes with a size 1 blade and a size 8 Gamakatsu hook.
+The 6g Niakis comes with a size 6 Gamakatsu hook.
 The Niakis also comes very highly recommended.

 These spinners have several design features that I think sets them apart from the average spinner you can get in the US.